 - Ecological: when the native biodiversity and/or ecological processes may be disrupted by the invading species.
-It is estimated that introduced marine species invade new environments somewhere in the world on a weekly to daily basis. - Economical: when fisheries, coastal industry and other commercial activities and resources are disrupted by the invading species.
-It is estimated that the cost of all invasive species exceed US\$138 billion per year in the USA alone! - Human health: when toxic organisms, diseases and pathogens are introduced through ballast water, causing illness and even death in humans.
+It is estimated that an introduced marine species invades a new environment somewhere in the world every nine weeks. - Economical: when fisheries, coastal industry and other commercial activities and resources are disrupted by the invading species.
+It is estimated that the cost of all invasive species is in the vicinity of US\$138 billion per year in the USA alone! - Human health: when toxic organisms, diseases and pathogens are introduced through ballast water, causing illness and even death in humans.